George Colley: Later career

 Fianna Fáil lost power at the 1981 general election when a short-lived Fine Gael-Labour Party coalition government took office.
 Haughey delayed naming a new opposition front bench, but Colley was still a key member of the Fianna Fáil hierarchy.

 Fianna Fáil regained office at the February 1982 general election, but there was disquiet about Haughey's leadership and the failure to secure an overall majority.
 Colley demanded the same veto as before on Haughey's Defence and Justice appointments, but was refused.
 When it was revealed that Ray MacSharry would be appointed Tánaiste in his stead, he declined another ministerial position.
 This effectively brought his front-bench political career to an end, but he remained a vocal critic of the party leadership from the backbenches.

 When the Fianna Fáil government collapsed and was replaced by another coalition government after the November 1982 general election, several TDs and Senators expressed a lack of confidence in Haughey's leadership once again.
 Several unsuccessful leadership challenges took place in late 1982 and early 1983, with Colley now supporting Desmond O'Malley and the Gang of 22 who opposed Haughey.

 Later life and death

-Colley met his future wife, Mary Doolan, on Irish-language courses in the Kerry Gaeltacht.
+Colley met Mary Doolan, on Irish-language courses in the Kerry Gaeltacht.
 They married on 27 September 1950 and had three sons and four daughters, one of whom, Anne Colley, became a TD as a member of the Progressive Democrats party.

 Colley died suddenly on 17 September 1983, aged 57, while receiving treatment for a heart condition at Guy's Hospital, London.